I am not the child’s guardian. Can I still have contact with the child?

 In some cases, there may be conditions on contact, such as having someone else supervise visits with the child.

-For more information, please see Parenting apart and Contact: Spending time with a child if you're not a guardian on the Legal Services Society's Family Law in BC website.
+For more information, see Parenting apart and Contact: Spending time with a child if you're not a guardian on Legal Aid BC's Family Law in BC website.